orezm/avc/docs/source/index.rst

 5. Easy Use
 ^^^^^^^^
 No App or plugin needed.
-All you need to do is a few clicks on built-in settings of you cell phone or PC/Mac.
+All you have to do is a few clicks on built-in settings of you cell phone or PC/Mac.

 .. note::